4V7A2617_1980x1297

 preparation

-1. Wash, top-tail and chop the green beans into small uniformed pieces and measure out the spices for the voggarane – set aside.
+1. Wash, top-tail, and chop the green beans into small uniform pieces.
+Measure out the spices for the voggarane and set aside.

 prepare the voggarane

-2. In a heavy bottom skillet, over medium heat, pour in oil, add the mustard seeds; when they turn grey and pop, turn down the heat and add the channa and urad dāl, cumin seeds, chillies and asafoetida – fry until channa and urad dāl have turned golden-brown.
-Add the turmeric powder and curry leaves – fry for a few seconds.
+1. In a heavy-bottom skillet, over medium heat, pour in oil and add the mustard seeds.
+When they turn grey and pop, turn down the heat and add the channa and urad dāl, cumin seeds, chillies, and asafoetida.
+Fry until the channa and urad dāl have turned golden brown.
+Add the turmeric powder and curry leaves and fry for a few seconds.

-3. Add the beans, water, salt and jaggery – stir to combine and simmer rapidly on medium heat until the beans have softened – 15 minutes.
-If wanting more of a firm bean, simmer for less time.
+2. Add the beans, water, salt, and jaggery.
+Stir to combine and simmer rapidly on medium heat until the beans have softened—15 minutes.
+If you want a firmer bean, simmer for less time.

-5. Allow to sit for 5 minutes in order to cool slightly and to enhance the flavours.
-Taste, adding more salt or jaggery, as needed.
+4. Allow to sit for 5 minutes in order to cool slightly and enhance the flavours—taste, adding more salt or jaggery as needed.

 4V7A2623_1980x1297